Crepereia Tryphaena: Discovery

 The intact skeleton of the girl, which at the moment of her death was about 20 years old, was still adorned with several jewels and a crown of myrtle leaves blocked by a barrette made with small silver flowers.
 At the time of her burial, Crepereia wore gold and pearl pendant earrings and a gold necklace with pendants formed by small beryl crystals.
 Her tunica was held by a gold brooch adorned with an engraved amethyst bezel.

 Among Tryphaena's jewels, a ring was found on the finger of the young girl engraved with the word "Filetus"; this made poet Giovanni Pascoli imagine that it was the name of her missing promised spouse.
 The presence of the doll in the funeral outfit may suggest that she died on the eve of her wedding, not having had time to donate her toys to the gods in the "farewell to childhood" ceremony.
-For the occasion Pascoli composed a poem in Latin which he presented on the occasion of the wedding of the daughter of the honourable Benzoni, at that time minister of public education and his friend and protegee in Rome:
+Pascoli composed a poem in Latin which he presented on the occasion of the wedding of the daughter of the honourable Benzoni, at that time minister of public education and his friend and protegee in Rome:

 Tryphaena's doll

 The doll, 23 cm tall, is not a common toy but rather a "prestigious" object, a work of art, with a finely sculpted face, almost as if it were a portrait.

 The technical skill of the craftsman who created it also stands out in the body with movable joints; legs and arms are connected to the trunk with small pins.
 This type of joint allows only anatomically correct movements to the limbs, and denotes an extremely high level of craftsmanship.
 It is possible that the doll had been designed to wear clothes, since - unlike its trunk - its hands, feet and head have been carved with extremely high detail.
 Archaeologist and Haaretz writer Terry Madenholm, wrote: Although Crepereia’s doll isn’t portrayed as pregnant, the doll's rounded childbearing belly and the wide life-giving hips were to "prepare" Crepereia for the most valued role that a woman could have in the ancient world: that of being a mom.
 Not just any mom, but a respected mother: the doll’s elaborately carved hairstyle is an elegant reproduction of the one popularized by the fashion icon Faustina the Younger.Near the doll were discovered the remains of an ivory casket also originally believed to be wood.
 Remounted over a perspex structure, it belonged to the doll's kit.
 On one of its thumbs, the doll had a key ring inserted of the type used by the Romans for jewelry boxes.
 Other toys found in the sarcophagus and part of the doll's kit were two silver mirrors and two tiny bone combs.
-The above-mentioned gold ring of the key type, another with a bezel, two tiny pierced pearls part of earrings, a pearl and two glass paste beads, plus remains of golden spirals belonging possibly to a necklace were also part of the doll's kit.
+The above-mentioned gold ring of the key type, another with a bezel, two tiny pierced pearls, part of earrings, a pearl and two glass paste beads, plus remains of golden spirals belonging possibly to a necklace were also part of the doll's kit.